amuste/DnetBlazor/README.md

 # DnetBlazor
-Blazor component library
+Blazor component library.
+All components are written in C#.
+Only 6kb of js related to components.

 ### Demo
 https://www.datalnet.com

 ### Compatibility
-.Net 6.0
+.Net 6.0.
+Updated to 6.0.2

 Server-side Blazor and client-side Blazor